regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 ### Content Hash

-Before we can anchor and register the data we created in the previous section, we must convert our IRIs into JSON objects representing content hashes on chain.
+Before we can anchor and register the data we created in the previous section, we need to convert our IRIs into JSON objects representing content hashes on chain.

 To convert an IRI to a content hash, run the following command: